davidgalindo/react-native-arcgis-mapview/README.md

 addPointsToOverlay | { overlayReferenceId: String, points: [Point] } | Adds points to the overlay with the given overlayReferenceId. removePointsFromOverlay | { overlayReferenceId: String, referenceIds: [String] } | Removes points from the overlay with the given overlayReferenceID.
 The reference ID array are the IDs of the points you wish to remove. updatePointsOnOverlay | { overlayReferenceId: String, updates: [Point] } | Updates points on a given overlay.
-All properties within an individual Point object are optional, though latitude and longitude must both be provided if you are updating either one.
+All properties within an individual Point object are optional, though latitude and longitude must both be provided if you are updating either one. routeGraphicsOverlay | { overlayReferenceId: String, excludeGraphics: [String]?, routeColor: String? } | Routes a one-way route from all points within the overlay associated with the overlayReferenceId.
+You can exclude points by ID by placing their IDs inside the excludeGraphics array.
+See below for more info.
 ##### The Point Object
 Above, the Point object was referenced as 'Point.'
 The Point object is structured as follows:
 ```javascript